 Imagine a world where it is possible for your kids to feel just as comfortable coming to you about how to tie their shoes as talking to you about how to deal with their first crush.
 Or about wanting to be sexual with someone.

 When it comes to sexuality, you as a parent are uniquely qualified!
 No one has your child’s best interests in mind as much as you do.Emi CanahuatiOur kids need just as much, if not more, guidance around these issues!
 They can easily access help elsewhere for a lot of the other areas in their lives because they are not as taboo as sexuality.
 When it comes to sexuality, you as a parent are uniquely qualified!
 No one has your kids’ best interests in mind as much as you do.
 No one is going to look out for them the way you will.
 So why leave this very important and potentially beautiful part of being human out of your relationship with your child?

-So, you’ve read through my thoughts and are all there with me.
-Now, are you wondering how to get started?
-If so, check out my free online class Sex Ed: 9 Reasons to Start Conversations Early.
+So, now, are you wondering how to get started?
+If so, check out my online class on 7 Essential Tools For Raising Sexually Healthy Children.
 I will give you just what you need to get you on the path of having (mostly) comfortable conversations with your kids about sex and sexuality.
 Join me!